Last updated: 30 January 2023

 - centralised control and decision-making over key areas such as capital expenditure and financing; and

-The group undertakes regular updates and reviews of its business processes, co-ordinated by the group quality function to ensure that it not only addresses basic financial controls, but that non-financial controls are also in place over areas such as information security, calibration and certification, health and safety, environmental issues and adherence to law and regulations.
+The group undertakes regular updates and reviews of its business processes, co-ordinated by the group quality and compliance function to ensure that it not only addresses basic financial controls but that non-financial controls are also in place over areas such as information security, calibration and certification, health and safety, environmental issues and adherence to law and regulations.

 5. Principle: Maintain the Board as a well-functioning, balanced team led by the Chair

-Checkit has procedures in place to monitor and manage any conflicts of interest.
 The Board is aware of the backgrounds and other interests of the Directors and changes to these are reported and where appropriate agreed with the rest of the Board.
+Procedures are in place to manage potential conflict of interest.

-The Board is supported by a Remuneration Committee of which Non-Executive Chairman Keith Daley (Chair of Remuneration Committee), Simon Greenman and Alex Curran are members and an Audit Committee of which Simon Greenman (Chair of Audit Committee) and Alex Curran are members.
-These non-executive Directors provide the necessary level and combination of skills and knowledge to each of those committees.
+The Board is supported by an Audit Committee and Remuneration Committee.
+The Remuneration Committee is comprised of Non-Executive Directors Keith Daley (Chair of Remuneration Committee), Simon Greenman and Alex Curran.
+The Audit Committee is comprised of Simon Greenman (Chair of the Audit Committee) and Alex Curran.
+Keith Daley’s financial background and in-depth knowledge of Checkit, Simon Greenman’s senior leadership expertise and Alex Curran’s mixture of UK and US high-growth orientated experience provide the necessary level and combination of skills and knowledge to the respective Committees.

 6. Principle: Ensure that between them the directors have the necessary up-to-date experience, skills and capabilities